gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-is-robust/README.md

 - Detects fast leaks in builds with both a small (200m) and large heap (1024m) and stops daemon.
 - Detects slow leaks in builds with both a small (200m) and large heap (1024m) and stops daemon.
 - For a build that leaks without tripping the thresholds, the daemon is not stopped.
+- User can specify a threshold for gc rate and tenured heap usage

 ### Prevent daemon with a Perm Gen leak on <=JDK7 from reaching a point where gc is thrashing